 When made available, the application can be accessed through http://selection.stanford.edu for undergrad positions.

 What if I am a current RCC or have been one in the past?

-Former and current RCCs (dorm and row) must complete the same application as is required by first-time applicants and will meet with the RCC Student Leadership team for a review/interview.
+Former and current RCCs (Dorm and Row) must complete the same application process as is required by first-time applicants.
 Current dorm RCCs interested in re-applying to the same location must also follow the same current RCC process.
 All applicants must submit letters of recommendations.

 When will I receive an invitation to interview?

 If you are a fit, you will be contacted by either the RCC Program staff or house staff for an interview during the interview window.
 During the regular hiring process, you will be able to see the interview window in the SAAS hiring system (http://selection.stanford.edu).

 How can I find out more about the Resident Fellows?

 Dorm residences have Resident Fellows.
 You'll have a chance to talk to Resident Fellows and current staff at the Selection 101 event.
 For more information about this event, please refer to the dates and times listed at the Residential Student Staff Selection site.